pryv/lib-java/README.md

 ## Contribute

-`./gradlew` installs the appropriate version of gradle.
-You can also install it manually [here](https://docs.gradle.org/current/userguide/installation.html).

-### Build and tests

-`gradle compileJava` compiles the source files.
+Use the Gradle Wrapper to run the following tasks:

+`gradlew install` builds the project.

-`gradle test` runs the tests.
+`gradlew test` runs the tests.

-`gradle -Dtest.single={TestClassName} test` runs a single test class.
+`gradlew -Dtest.single={TestClassName} test` runs a single test class.

-`gradle jar` builds the JAR with

 ## License